Sherlock Holmes was the greatest Consulting Detective in the world.

 He learned the science of cryptography in order to swiftly crack the codes of master criminal communication.

-He became competent enough in human anatomy to forge the early stages of what would become forensic analysis in murder investigations.
+He became competent enough in human anatomy to forge the early stages of what would become actual forensic analysis in murder investigations.

 Think deeply about the core demands of your craft.